 - Implementing social distancing in waiting areas

-- Providing appropriate personal protective equipment (PPE) such as masks, gowns and eyewear
+- Providing our staff with appropriate personal protective equipment (PPE) such as masks, gowns and eyewear

 - Following infection prevention protocols outlined by the CDC to ensure a safe environment for our patients and colleagues